cncoulter/cncoulter.github.io/_posts/2016-08-20-Cibola-Burn.md

 ---
 layout: post
 title: "Cibola Burn by James S.A.
 Corey"
 permalink:
 published: true
 date: 2016-08-20 19:39
-category:
-tag:
+categories:
 - reading
+tags:
+- space opera
+- James S.A.
+Corey
 ---

-***Cibola Burn* by James S. A. Corey.
-New York: Orbit, 2015.
-Originally published in June 2014.**
+<p style="color: gray;">New York: Orbit, 2015.
+Originally published in June 2014.</p>

 *Cibola Burn* is the fourth book in *The Expanse* series by James S. A. Corey, the pen name for Daniel Abraham and Ty Franck.
 After reading *Cibola Burn*, it’s official: *The Expanse* is the most fun reading I’ve ever done—including *Harry Potter*.